 The antioxidants + polyphenols found in green tea likely strengthen the immune system by reducing oxidative damage.

 Try to select brands of green tea that are organic.

 Use filtered water to brew the tea.
 Bring tea close to a boil and steep for 1-3 minutes.

 Spices have long been used for their anti-inflammatory and antioxidant properties.
 In fact, turmeric has been used for centuries as a treatment for many ailments due to the fact that it can modulate the activity of different immune cells.
 Cinnamon is another spice that has been shown to have anti-inflammatory, and blood sugar lowering properties.
 Finally, onion powder has many electrolytes you need such as calcium, potassium, and magnesium, adding micronutrients to your dishes in addition to plenty of flavors.

 Stock up on various anti-inflammatory seasonings, preferably organic varieties.

 Will a collagen latte boost production of collagen?
 The anti-aging effects of collagen supplementation are still being studied, but initial peer-reviewed studies show that taken orally, collagen reduces inflammation and increases skin elasticity while decreasing abnormal skin’s elastic fiber formation.
 Look for high-grade collagen powder or cook up some delicious bone broth for the collagen it seeps into the soup.

 Lentils are a great option because they provide such a wide variety of nutrients: iron, folate, protein, and fiber.
-Their polyphenol and phytonutrient content have been shown to be protective against a number of chronic diseases, even showing antiviral properties.
-Prepping Tip:
+Their polyphenol and phytonutrient content has been shown to be protective against a number of chronic diseases, even showing antiviral properties.